folio-org/raml-module-builder/README.md

 ## Adding an init() implementation

-It is possible to add custom code - to init a DB, create a cache, create static variables, etc. by implementing the `InitAPIs` interface.
+It is possible to add custom code that will run once before the application is deployed - for example, to init a DB, create a cache, create static variables, etc. by implementing the `InitAPIs` interface.
 You must implement the
 `init(Vertx vertx, Context context, Handler<AsyncResult<Boolean>> resultHandler)`.